 The neck has the greatest range of motion.
 The first vertebra, C1, connects directly to the skull through the atlas and allows your head to move up and down, which is the nodding motion.
 The C2 has a protrusion that the atlas revolves around, which allows your head to move from side to side.

 As the cervical spine is essential for moving your head, any type of cervical injury can be difficult to deal with.
+If you've been involved in some kind of accident that caused cervical injuries, be sure to submit a personal injury claim.
 Some types of cervical injuries include:

 - Spinal fracture

 - Burners or stingers (brachial plexus injury)